-- The SRB will continue to allow for adjustments to the RCA, including the MCC, to reflect the transfer of assets when the resolution strategy relies primarily on a transfer tool (sale of business share or asset deal, bridge institution, and/or asset separation(41)).
-The adjustment takes the form of a scaling factor applied to total assets, as a proxy to reflect the recapitalisation needs post resolution, or the assets that would be transferred and/or liquidated under normal insolvency proceedings.
-This scaling factor is bank-specific.
-It applies to the TREA and LRE bases of the calibration of the RCA.
-It can be aggregated with other bank-specific adjustments applied to the RCA, including the MCC, where relevant. - Allowing such an adjustment demands a critical and realistic assessment of the credibility and feasibility of resolving the respective bank using transfer tool(s).
-As a precondition to the choice of the sale of business tool, all the conditions for its operationalisation shall be duly met at the time of the plan.
+- The SRB may adjust the RCA, including the MCC, to reflect the transfer of assets when the preferred resolution strategy relies primarily on a transfer tool (sale of business share or asset deal, bridge institution, and/or asset separation(44)).
+The adjustment takes the form of a scaling factor applied to total assets as a proxy to reflect the recapitalisation needs post resolution, or the assets that would be transferred and/or liquidated under normal insolvency proceedings.
+This scaling factor applies to the TREA and LRE bases of the calibration of the RCA.
+It can be aggregated with other bank-specific adjustments applied to the RCA, including the MCC, where relevant. - 34 Allowing such an adjustment demands a critical and realistic assessment of the credibility and feasibility of resolving the respective bank using transfer tool(s).
+As a precondition to the choice of the sale of business tool, all the conditions for its operationalisation shall be met at the time of resolution planning.
 This condition implies, among other things, high standards in the Management Information System and data room availability, market analysis of the likelihood of potential buyers, and a stringent separability analysis.
-Moreover, adjustment factors to MREL for banks with a transfer strategy presuppose that the transfer tools are the most appropriate tools for achieving the resolution objectives in both the preferred and variant strategies. - The SRB will tailor the adjustment factor to bank-specific characteristics within a 10% corridor range, with an upper limit of 25% and a lower limit of 15% for the 2020 planning cycle.
-A flat scaling factor of 20% was applied in the 2017 to 2019 resolution planning cycles.
-The adjustment factor as of 2020 will be determined on case-by-case basis, based on criteria that capture the marketability and capital needs of the resolved entity. - 35 The criteria include: - Bank size, measured by total assets; - Existence of impaired assets, measured by the ratio of non-performing exposures net of allowances over total assets; - Depositor base, measured by the ratio of covered deposits to total assets; and - Level of uncertainty on the valuation of banks' activities, measured by the ratio of Level 3 assets to total assets (a higher ratio of Level 3 assets implies a lower level of transparency to a buyer). - Where the feasibility of implementing transfer strategies relies on a third party and market conditions to a large extent, the SRB will develop a variant resolution strategy and the MREL is calibrated accordingly.
-This approach ensures that both strategies can be credibly implemented if need be, following on from the SRB's obligation to ensure resolvability independently of third parties' decisions or exogenous circumstances.
-Calibrating MREL based on the variant strategy, if more stringent, is necessary to ensure that the implementation of either the preferred or variant strategy would be feasible at the time when a bank is determined to be failing or likely to fail (FOLTF).
-In light of the new provision of Article 12d(3) SRMR that only refers to the implementation of the preferred resolution strategy, the SRB will reassess this approach with the objective to apply the most feasible strategy.
+Moreover, adjustment factors to MREL for banks with a transfer strategy presuppose that the transfer tools are the most appropriate tools for achieving the resolution objectives. - 35 The SRB tailors the adjustment factor to bank-specific characteristics within a 10% corridor range with an upper limit of 25% and a lower limit of 15%.
+The adjustment factor is based on criteria that capture the marketability and capital needs of the resolved entity. - 36 The criteria include: - bank size, measured by total assets; - existence of impaired assets, measured by the ratio of non-performing exposures net of allowances over total assets; - b depositor base, measured by the ratio of covered deposits to total assets; and - level of uncertainty on the valuation of banks' activities, measured by the ratio of Level 3 assets to total assets (a higher ratio of Level 3 assets implies a lower level of transparency to a buyer). - 37 The adjustment factor is not applicable to internal MREL.
+Resolution tools are intended to be applied at the level of resolution entities only.
+Subsidiaries that are not resolution entities are meant to be recapitalised through the cancellation and/or conversion of instruments that meet the conditions for internal MREL, which prevents subsidiaries from entering either resolution or insolvency.
+Since the amount of losses incurred by subsidiaries, as well as their recapitalisation needs are not dependent on the choice of resolution tool for the resolution entity, no scalar should be applied to internal MREL.

-(41) In this context, the asset separation tool is a complementary resolution tool, which can only be used in combination with other resolution tools; the primary tool of the resolution strategy is typically the bail-in tool.
+(44) In this context, the asset separation tool is a complementary resolution tool, which can only be used in combination with other resolution tools; the primary tool of the resolution strategy is typically the bail-in tool.